Get ready for a show! Watch them grow!

 Get Ready to Grow-Amaryllis are valued for their ability to produce huge, glorious flowers indoors during the gray days of winter- plus they can be saved for re-bloom from year to year!

-The potting soil in your bulb container is completely dry, in order to keep the bulb dormant, so you’ll need to water it WELL with warm water to get things underway.
+The potting soil in your bulb container is completely dry in order to keep the bulb dormant, so you’ll need to water it WELL with warm water to get things underway.

 Add enough water to thoroughly moisten the soil, making sure the bulb is straight with tip up.
+Next, follow instructions below to bring your amaryllis to bloom.

 If you received your Amaryllis “ready to bloom” start here.